FAQ

 My spouse cheated on me.
 How does this affect our divorce?

 Adultery is one ground for divorce.
-If your spouse is willing to admit this you may be able to finalize your divorce before you have been separated for one year.
-The fact that one spouse cheated on the other will not, however, affect other matters such as support, property division or parenting.
+If your spouse is willing to admit this, you may be able to finalize your divorce before you have been separated for one year.
+The fact that one spouse cheated on the other will generally not, however, affect other matters such as support, property division or parenting.

 We want to divorce on the grounds of separation for one year or more.
 Do we have to wait one year before applying to court for a divorce?